Hello you ambitious Hungarian learner,

 You see, Flo had its very fair share of ups and downs learning Hungarian.
 Not just once he wanted to give up entirely, as he simply didn’t make process.
 Today, he can follow along most daily-life conversations and happily chatters away.
 This transition happened not within years, but three months (after more than a year of struggling with almost no progress).
 It happened, after realising the faults in his approach to learning a language.

 Juli & Flo high above Budapest 🙂

-See, the problem is not with you and your language-learning abilities.
-And it’s also not with Hungarian itself and the difficulty of the language.
+See, the problem was not with Flo and his language-learning abilities.
+Similarly, it’s not with you and not even with Hungarian itself and the difficulty of the language.

 What usually happens is this:

 Most Hungarian language-learners are highly motivated in the beginning.
 And it’s also easy to start – there are plenty of free and cheap on- & offline resources, videos and books explaining you the alphabet and teaching you some basic vocabulary.
 The real problems start once people achieve that basic level and feel “ready for the real world”.
 Although most Hungarian learners can have easy, slow and somewhat robotic conversations, they run into a massive brick wall in trying to unlock the next level – understanding actual, natural, real-life conversations and following these along.

 This is, where the frustration and all those doubts start.
 That’s the point when you probably start questioning your own abilities and whether all the effort so far was actually worth it.

 And I completely feel you there.
 I mean, I’ve seen it with my partner Flo and heard it so many times from the people in our Hungarian-learning community.